 This post is for people who, like me, struggle against our inner beast that wants to share all our negative thoughts and opinions.

 Of course, anyone should feel able to speak up when life is challenging and they are in need of a helping hand from a friend or family member.
-However, I know that I am not often looking for help when I share negativity with others.
-If I’m being open and honest with myself, I know I am just sharing because it makes me feel better when others know all about the problems and struggles in my life.
-It’s not healthy, and it won’t create any opportunities for me to grow as a person.
+I just know that I’m not usually looking for help when I share negativity with others.

 Avoid Competing to Win the “Worst Life” Award

-3 Tips on Training Ourselves to Stop Complaining
+3 Tips to Stop Complaining All the Time

-I’ve recently begun a process of changing my mindset and purposefully going into conversations looking for opportunities to share positive words and stories with people.
-I haven’t succeeded in cutting out all of my negativity, but I can say that I vocalize it less often, and as a result have been involved in fewer “complaint competitions.”
-Here are three ways that I am actively choosing positivity before, during, and after conversations with my friends, family, and coworkers.
+I’ve been working for years to change my habits by looking for opportunities to share POSITIVE stories with people.
+I haven’t succeeded in cutting out all of my complaining, but I can say that I whine less often.
+As a result, I have been involved in fewer “complaint competitions“.
+Here are three ways that I try to be positive in conversations with my friends, family, and coworkers.

-The expectation isn’t to eliminate negative things from our lives.
-After having this conversation with myself in the morning, I have lots of options of things in my life to talk about with the people around me that day.
-By sorting out the things I am currently happy or excited about, I give myself easy answers to offer others that won’t start a cycle of complaining.
+After having this conversation with myself in the morning, I have lots of options for things to discuss about with the people around me.
+By sorting out the things I am currently excited about, I give myself easy answers to offer others that won’t start a cycle of complaining.